okta/workflows-templates/workflows/onboard_and_offboard_with_office365/readme.md

 3. Open and login to the Microsoft Office 365 [Admin Portal](https://admin.microsoft.com/AdminPortal/) as your Office 365 admin user.

-4. Go to Users ?
-Active Users
+4. Go to Users->Active Users

 5. Click on the username for the test user that is a member of your Okta group.